 Personal property tax bills do not fluctuate like real estate property taxes do, so while they do change over time, the amount doesn't change wildly from year to year.

 Rates change from year to year based on depreciation.
-In general, age and wear and tear make your items less valuable.
+In general, age and wear-and-tear make your items less valuable.
 However, even the same items can be taxed differently.
 For example, you and your neighbor own the same car.
 It's the same make, model, year and color, and you even have the exact same optional features on it.
-Seems like they should be taxed the same personal property tax, right?
+Seems like they should be taxed the same, right?
 Not necessarily.

 Let's say you take great care of your car.
 You wash and wax it regularly, keeping the inside and outside in good condition.
 You keep it in the garage, and because you work from home, you only drive it once a week to the store.
 When you do drive it, you park far away to be sure that it does not get dinged by runaway shopping carts.

 Meanwhile, your neighbor commutes 50 miles to and from work every day.
 He drives 400 miles every other weekend to visit his family.
 He has gotten into a couple minor fender benders.
 Since they just dented his car a bit, he didn't get them fixed.
 Plus, he parks his car on the street, where the bumpers get scratched, and the paint is starting to fade from the weather.

 Your car's exceptionally low mileage and great condition mean it's worth more than your neighbor's worn-down car, even though they're the same vehicle.
 However, because you have the nicer car, your car's market value is higher, and your personal property taxes will be higher too.
 Take heart knowing that you will make a lot more if you sell it — and of course, you have the sweeter ride.